-The main goals of the paper are towards an understanding of the characteristics of BitTorrent sessions, to be further used in a P2P simulation environment.
-For doing that, we have designed a dedicated measurement system to do traffic measurements on P2P systems [12].
-Detailed results are reported on measuring, modeling and analysis of BitTorrent traffic collected from BIT, Karlskrona as well as at a local ISP with 5 Mbps link.
-Our results show that BitTorrent session interarrivals can be accurately modeled by the hyper-exponential distribution while session durations and sizes can be reasonably well modeled by the lognormal distribution.
+The main goals of the paper are towards an understanding of the characteristics of Bit-Torrent sessions, to be further used in a P2P simulation environment.
+To this end, we have designed a dedicated measurement system for P2P environments [14].
+Detailed results are reported on measuring, modeling and analysis of BitTorrent traffic collected from BTH, Karlskrona as well as at a local ISP with a 5 Mbps link.
+Our results show that BitTorrent session interarrival times can be accurately modeled by the hyper-exponential distribution while session durations and sizes can be reasonably well modeled by the lognormal distribution.
+It is also important to mention that additional work has been done on further modeling and analysis of the collected traces, which model the BitTorrent traffic at the message level [11].

 The rest of the paper is organized as follows.
 In Section 2 we provide a short overview of the BitTorrent protocol.
-In Section 3 we describe the P2P measurement infrastructure developed at BIT.
-Section 4 reports on the BitTorrent traffic measurements done at BIT and a local ISP.
+In Section 3 we describe the P2P measurement infrastructure developed at BTH.
+Section 4 reports on the BitTorrent traffic measurements done at BTH and at a local ISP.
 Section 5 presents the traffic metrics used in the evaluation of BitTorrent.
 In Section 6 we describe the modeling methodology used in our experiments.
-Section 7 describes the BitTorrent session characteristics with summary statistics.
+Section 7 reports the BitTorrent session characteristics with summary statistics.
 Finally, Section 8 concludes the paper.